How to build a classifier with Custom Vision

 After you sign in to Custom Vision Service, you are presented with a list of projects.
 Outside of two "limited trial" projects for testing, projects are associated with an Azure Resource.
 If you are an Azure user, you will see all the projects associated with Azure Resources to which you have access.

-Enter a name and a description for this project.
-Then select one domain.
-There are several domains available.
-Each one optimizes the classifier for specific types of images, as described in the following table:
+Enter a name and a description for the project.
+Then select one of the available domains.
+Each domain optimizes the classifier for specific types of images, as described in the following table:

-Try to upload images with different camera angles, lighting, background, types, styles, groups, sizes, and so on.
-Use a variety of photo types to ensure that your classifier is not biased and can generalize well.
+Upload images with different camera angles, lighting, background, types, styles, groups, sizes, etc. Use a variety of photo types to ensure that your classifier is not biased and can generalize well.

 Custom Vision Service accepts training images in .jpg, .png, and .bmp format, up to 6 MB per image.
 (Prediction images can be up to 4 MB per image.)
 We recommend that images be 256 pixels on the shortest edge.
 Any images shorter than 256 pixels on the shortest edge are scaled up by Custom Vision Service.

-It should only take a few minutes to train your classifier.
+It only takes a few minutes to train the classifier.
+During this time, information about the training process is displayed.

 Each time you select the Train button, you create a new iteration of your classifier.
 You can view all your old iterations in the Performance tab, and you can delete any that might be obsolete.
 When you delete an iteration, you end up deleting any images that are uniquely associated with it.

 The classifier uses all the images to create a model that identifies each tag.
-To test the quality of the model, the classifier then tries each image on its model to see what the model finds.
+To test the quality of the model, the classifier tries each image on the model to see what the model finds.

 The qualities of the classifier results are displayed.